 Some questions are in common with the other countries, to provide comparisons between countries, while tailoring the remainder of the questionnaire to reflect the interests of New Zealand children.

 Results and sample data are made available to teachers once the ‘census’ is complete, with classroom resources released over time.

 CensusAtSchool NZ joins an international educational project designed to enhance statistical literacy.
-It began in the UK, but was based on a trial project by Prof. Sharleen Forbes of Statistics New Zealand, which took place in 1990.
+It began in the UK, but was based on a trial project by Prof. Sharleen Forbes of Stats NZ, which took place in 1990.

 The Royal Statistical Society Centre for Statistical Education started the CensusAtSchool project in the UK in 2000 and it has since been joined by New Zealand, Australia, Canada, Ireland, Japan, South Africa, USA and Korea.